At a Glance

 ✨Understand the Firm's Values

 Research the law firm's culture and values.
-Be prepared to explain why you want to work there and how your personal values align with theirs.
-This shows that you're not just looking for any job, but that you're genuinely interested in being part of their team.
+Be prepared to explain how your personal values align with theirs, especially regarding teamwork and client service.
+This will show that you are a good fit for their collegiate environment.

 ✨Prepare Thoughtful Questions

 Have a list of insightful questions ready to ask at the end of the interview.
-Inquire about the team's current projects, opportunities for professional development, or how they handle complex cases.
-This demonstrates your enthusiasm and engagement with the role.
+Inquire about the team dynamics, opportunities for professional development, and the types of cases you might be handling.
+This shows your genuine interest in the role and the firm.